Banking Savings & Money Market Accounts

 rangizzz/Adobe male hand stacking gold into increasing columns

-Like a savings account, a money market account usually has a higher interest rate than a standard checking account.
-These accounts typically have higher interest rates than savings accounts too.
 If you have a substantial chunk of cash that you still want to access as needed, you’ll probably earn more interest opening a money market account than a savings account.

-In contrast to certificates of deposit, money market accounts may include debit card and check access.
+In contrast to certificates of deposit, money market accounts may include debit cards and check access.
 However, some banks may limit how often you can withdraw funds from a money market account each month.

-Most money market accounts require a higher minimum deposit amount than a run-of-the-mill savings account.
+Most money market accounts require a higher minimum deposit than a run-of-the-mill savings account.
 And your interest rate may decline if your balance dips beneath a range set by your bank.

 Treasury bills